Slowhand at 70 – Live at the Royal Albert Hall: Recording

 Keyboardist Paul Carrack recalled in an interview with the Canadian National Post: "I thought the playing was amazing.
 Eric doesn't make much fuss about the fact that it's the 70th so in that respect it was just like any other gig but there was a special atmosphere in the hall.
 When we came off stage the first night Eric said he wasn't gonna let it go on.
 I think the second night must have been a lot better. [...]
 With Eric, playing at the Albert Hall … it's really just about the music.
 It feels like you're playing in a small club, almost.
-Especially when you’ve been out playing those big auditoriums, which aren't built for music.
+Especially when you've been out playing those big auditoriums, which aren't built for music.
 But the Albert Hall has this wonderful, intimate atmosphere".

 Content

-According to the official release announcement, the movie features "classic songs and fan favourites from throughout Eric Clapton's career", including tracks the British rock musician recorded with bands like Cream, Derek & the Dominos and titles Clapton made famous throughout his extensive career as a solo artist.
+According to the official release announcement, the movie features "classic songs and fan favourites from throughout Eric Clapton's career."
+These include tracks the British rock musician recorded with the bands Cream and Derek & the Dominos and titles Clapton made famous throughout his extensive career as a solo artist.
 The track listing features hit single releases including "Layla", "I Shot the Sheriff", "Tears in Heaven" and "Wonderful Tonight".
 A special featurette filmed for cinema audiences only consists of interviews by Paul Gambaccini with both fellow band members Paul Carrack, Andy Fairweather Low and Chris Stainton, as well as music journalists Paul Sexton and Hugh Fielder.
-Besides showing Clapton, who plays guitar and sings at the performance, the six-piece band of Stainton and Carrack on keyboards and Hammond organ, Nathan East on bass guitar, Steve Gadd on drums, and Michelle John and Sharon White singing background vocals is shown equally alongside scenes of the English venue.
+Besides showing Clapton, who plays guitar and sings at the performance, the six-piece band of Stainton and Carrack on keyboards and Hammond organ, Nathan East on bass guitar, Steve Gadd on drums, and Michelle John and Sharon White singing background vocals is shown alongside scenes of the English venue.